-A series of supporting online video-recorded lectures presenting handbook topics in an accessible way for learners and teachers.
-These can serve as e-learning materials for the handbook. – See other materials
+Below you can find a series of supporting online video-recorded lectures presenting handbook topics in an accessible way for learners and teachers.
+These can serve as e-learning materials for the handbook.

 Below you will find a series of expert lectures on Central Asian history, politics and society.
-These lectures, given by CAS experts and scholars thematically overlap with the forthcoming handbook.
-(Once our Open Access handbook is published, this overlap will become clear.)
+These lectures, given by CAS experts and scholars thematically overlap with the handbook.
+They correspond to 17 major topics in the handbook and are grouped into three categories: lectures on Central Asian (1) Societies, (2) History and (3) Politics.

 The lectures are normal length, academic lectures (about 90 min each), targeted at Master student level, on topics crucial to understand various aspects of Central Asian political culture and history.